drand/drand/README.md

 and the signature is made over G1.

-(Note that this requires exposed drand nodes available to query public randomness, for instance this won't work with the current League of Entropy nodes, since they are not exposing their GRPC endpoints.)
+(Note that this command expects access to a drand group member, this won't work with the current League of Entropy nodes, since they are not exposing their GRPC endpoints directly.)

 ### Fetching Private Randomness